abhi-dyna/PreProd-RUM/RUM-Docker.md

 ![cookie value 1](./assets/rum/Dynatrace/cookie_value_1.png)

-Navigate back to to the sample bank application and in chrome dev tools to find the cookie value and verify it matches with the real user identifier.
+Navigate back to to the sample application and in chrome dev tools to find the cookie value and verify it matches with the real user identifier.

 ![cookie value 2](./assets/rum/Application/cookie_value_2.png)